 As well as looking back at your company’s history, considering why it started out and where it’s aiming for will help you to write its story.
 You can do this by considering your business’s purpose, values, objectives and unique selling points.
 Setting out what makes you different from others and why your customers care will give you a great base to build your brand voice on.

-Build your character
+Build your brand persona.

 Once you’ve got to the heart of who your business is, you need to consider how this translates to your external personality.
 What traits does your business have?
 How does it behave towards its customers and the wider world?
 What impression do you want others to have of your character?
 All of these questions will help you to define the elements that make up your business’ character.

 At this stage, looking at other people and brands can help you to establish what your business is and what it isn’t.
 Thinking about public figures, celebrities and other companies or organisations that have similar or completely opposite personality traits to your business will help you map yourself against others and establish your key characteristics.